maciejwitos/Currency-Scraper/README.md

 ## Before start

-You need to download chromedriver from <a "href"="https://chromedriver.chromium.org/downloads">website</a> accurate file for your local enviroment.
+You need to download chromedriver from [website](https://chromedriver.chromium.org/downloads) accurate file for your local enviroment.
 The best solution is to save it to /usr/local/bin

 ### then